chguiterman/dfoliatR/README.md

 ## Example

 Here we briefly explore defoliation and outbreaks patterns for a Douglas-fir site in New Mexico.
-These data re includedin the package
+These data are included in the package

 ``` r
 library(dfoliatR)